 You remember how well you played the other night and feel like continuing the streak.
 Thus, you click on the app icon.

 You see there are unclaimed awards from your last win including the daily reward as well.
 This makes you instantly happy with a sense of moral achievement.

 You claim all the awards and now get pumped up to play more which you eventually do.

-Now that you’re thorough with the model and also the examples, it’s time to put your app development skills into fruition and create the app accordingly.
+Now that you’re thorough with the model and also the examples, it’s time to put your app development skills into fruition and create the app with some mobile app retention strategies.
 Understanding the psychology that goes into creating a hooked app is the foremost thing.